precice/tutorials/channel-transport/README.md

 Transport participant:

 * Nutils.
 For more information, have a look at the [Nutils adapter documentation](https://precice.org/adapter-nutils.html).
 This Nutils solver requires at least Nutils v7.0.
+* Nutils with adaptive mesh refinement on the interface.
+For more information, have a look at the [Nutils adapter documentation](https://precice.org/adapter-nutils.html).
+This Nutils solver requires at least Nutils v7.0.

 ## Running the simulation